fol2/Octopus_Agile_Helper/dev_log.md

   - If 4pm & next day's data is missing
   - If no data on app open
   - If user force refreshes
 - All cards now re-calculate every minute automatically

 ## 2024-12-27: Local vs. Global Settings

-- Created `CardSettings` model and `CardSettingsManager` for managing local card settings (e.g. average hours, list size).
+- Created separate settings managers for each card view
-- Added local settings support to `AverageUpcomingRateCardView` with a gear icon for accessing card-specific settings.
-- Added `getLowestAverages` method to `RatesViewModel` to support custom hours and max count per card.
-- Global settings (postcode, API key, language) remain in `SettingsView`.
+- Global settings remain in `GlobalSettingsManager`
+- Each card now has its own local settings:
+  - AverageCard: Custom hours and list count
+  - LowestCard: Additional rates count
+  - HighestCard: Additional rates count
-- Local card settings are stored in `UserDefaults` with card-specific keys.
+- All settings persist independently in UserDefaults

 ## 2024-12-28: Unified GlobalSettingsManager
 - Replaced old `@AppStorage` usage in `SettingsView` with a single `GlobalSettingsManager`